berkeley-scf/r-bootcamp-winter-2019/modules/module3_data.md

 ### Basics

-1) Extract the 5th row from the airline dataset.
+1) Extract the 5th row from the gapminder dataset.

-2) Extract the last row from the airline dataset.
+2) Extract the last row from the gapminder dataset.

-3) Count the number of NAs in the departure delay field of the airline dataset.
+3) Count the number of gdpPercap values greater than 50000 in the gapminder dataset.

-4) Set all of the extreme delays (more than 300 minutes) to NA.
+4) Set all of the gdpPercap values greater than 50000 to NA.

-5) Consider the first row of the airline dataset, which has UA flight number 548.
-How do I create a string "UA-548" using `air$UniqueCarrier[1]` and `air$FlightNum[1]`?
+5) Consider the first row of the gapminder dataset, which has Afghanistan for 1952.
+How do I create a string "Afghanistan-1952" using `gap$country[1]` and `gap$year[1]`?

 ### Using the ideas

 6) Create a character string using `paste()` that tells the user how many rows there are in the data frame - do this programmatically such that it would work for any data frame regardless of how many rows it has.
-The result should look like this: "There are 56,234,234 rows in the dataset"
+The result should look like this: "There are 1704 rows in the dataset"

-7) If you didn't do it this way already, extract the last row from the airline dataset without typing the number '539895'.
+7) If you didn't do it this way already, extract the last row from the gapminder dataset without typing the number '1704'.

-8) Create a boolean vector indicating if flight on the carrier WN (Southwest) and distance is less than 1000 miles and calculate the proportion of all the flights these represent.
+8) Create a boolean vector indicating if the life expectancy is greater than 75 and the gdpPercap is less than 10000 and calculate the proportion of all the records these represent.

 9) Use that vector to create a new data frame that is a subset of the original data frame.

-10) Consider the attributes of the *air* dataset.
+10) Consider the attributes of the gapminder dataset.
 What kind of R object is the set of attributes?

 ### Advanced

-11) Make the destination variable a factor variable and reorder the levels by the number of arrivals from SFO at the destinations.
-Now create a boxplot of departure delay by destination for January, 2005.

-12) Create row names for the data frame based on concatenating the Year, Month, DayOfMonth, UniqueCarrier and FlightNum fields.
-You may run into a problem with the data that you need to resolve before you're able to do this...
+11) Create row names for the data frame based on concatenating the Continent, Country, and Year fields.